microbit-foundation/dev-docs/software/interface.md

 The target and interface MCUs are connected by two interfaces:

-* Serial Wire Debug (SWD) for programming the target MCU
+* Serial Wire Debug (SWD) for programming the target MCU.

 * UART for sending messages between the two devices.
 In practice, the UART from the target MCU is passed through directly to the PC over USB.

-### Reference Design
+### Reference design

 On the [reference design](/hardware/reference-design) the interface circuit is clearly separated from the main micro:bit circuits so that you can do the following things:

-* Build a board without the interface circuitry and use another debugger to program that over SWD
+* Build a board without the interface circuitry and use another debugger to program that over SWD.

 * Build a board with *just* the interface circuitry and use that to flash other hardware that you have built that might be too small to contain its own interface chip.